tusharkhanna575/internshala-ml/Final Test.md

 ## Question 10
 <p align="right">Arrange in order (2/2 Marks)</p>
-What is the right sequence of steps while building a random forest? <br>
+What is the right sequence of steps while building a random forest?

 1. Create bootstrap samples.
 2. Build a decision tree on every sample.
 3. Use feature sampling for each split in the decision tree.
 4. Aggregate all decision trees.

 **Solution :-**